Welcome to Waco Kendo Dojo

 More About Waco Kendo Dojo

-Waco Kendo Dojo works with the city of Waco and Bledsoe-Miller Community Center to offer opportunities to people in the Waco area to practice Kendo.
+Waco Kendo Dojo works with the city of Waco and Doris Miller Community Center to offer opportunities to people in the Waco area to practice Kendo.
 Waco Kendo Dojo is a 501(c)(3) non-profit organization dedicated to the promotion of Kendo.

-The head instructor is Hatakeyama sensei (7th dan).
-He started Kendo in Hokkaido, Japan at the age of 7, and after coming to US, he trained under Shozo Kato sensei (8th dan) in Shidogakuin NY.
+The head instructor is Hatakeyama sensei (7th dan, renshi).
+He started Kendo in Hokkaido, Japan at the age of 7.
+After coming to US, he trained under Shozo Kato sensei (8th dan, kyoshi) in Shidogakuin NY.
 Hatakeyama sensei is a former U.S. National Kendo Champion (2002 & 2008).
 He moved to Waco in 2009, and he has been teaching Kendo to Baylor University students.
 Now, through the Waco Kendo Dojo, he is hoping to open up opportunities to a wider Waco community.

 Professionally, he is an associate professor in physics at Baylor University, and he specializes in experimental high energy physics.
 He works on the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider at CERN, Switzerland.